Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 <br><br>
 If you are unlucky enough to have this at work, you now got a Jira-Ticket and have to do a proper regression test in addition to the fix.

-With HUnit you can simply reproduce the input into your function, and compare the output.
+With HUnit you can simply reproduce the input into your function and compare the output.
-It may take long to fix your code, and you may decide to redo parts and you have to adjust verbose HUnit-tests.
+It may take long to fix your code, decide to redo parts and you have to adjust verbose HUnit-tests.

 What are your options?